jumpingjoy/watchnationpro/index.md

     <!-- one link to product 1 review page-->
     <!-- one link to product 1 promo code page-->

+Fitbit's sense is apt for health-conscious people.
+It backs all the sensors that are not available in other watches near as same as Versa.

+The bands have two kinds of stainless steel with AMOLED displays having 40mm size.
+Health features like heart rate, sleep tracker, women's health trackers, and menstrual cycle monitors are provided in Fitbit.

+Advanced health trackers come with Fitbit sense.
+ECG sensor for a minute heart activity tracker, optical heart rate sensor to track pulses, Stress monitoring app EDA are the highlights in Fitbit.
+As its name says, it senses everything that a health-conscious person looks for.

+Excellent battery life is the most significant advantage of sense.
+It provides six days of battery life.
+Charging also takes significantly less time, approximately 12 minutes only.
+Like Versa, it has Fitbit Pay.

+GPS tracks your miles and location on your runs and travels.
+Waterproof features allow you to swim.

+<button class="uk-button uk-button-primary" href="">>>Read Our Full Review Here <<</button>

 <!--### Product 2 Name Review summary-->
     <!-- one link to product 2 review page-->